shedrachokonofua/lute-gamma/IDEAS.md

 - Already saved look-ups are added to the "profile generation queue"
 - Started or Found look-ups are added to the "profile candidate hset"
 - New event "LookupAlbumSaved"
 - New listener for "LookupAlbumSaved", for each item check if member of "profile candidate hset".
-If so, unset and add to "profile generation queue"
+If so, delete and add to "profile generation queue"

 Profile generation